Hilbert spaces built over metrics of fixed signature: Construction of the Hilbert space

 It is easy to realize that the structure of $\Hc_1$ does not meet this expectation.
 Indeed, the inner product \eqref{H0-scal} is an integral, that is, an ``uncountable sum'' of values of inner products on the Hilbert spaces $\{H_x\}$.
 Therefore $\Hc_1$ is more like a direct integral of Hilbert spaces \cite{g-hilb}:

 This fact suggests that $\Hc_1$ (in the case of signature $(3,0)$) is not well suited for quantization of the ADM formalism.
 Fortunately, it is relatively easy to find a way around this problem.

-Namely, consider the set $\Nc_N$ of all $N$-element subsets of $\Mc$:
+Namely, consider the set $\Mc_N$ of all $N$-element subsets of $\Mc$:

-It is possible to define on $\Nc_N$ a differential structure in such a way that the set becomes a smooth paracompact manifold locally diffeomorphic to $\Mc^N$---for details see Appendix \ref{N_N}.
-We will associate with each point $y=\{x_K\}$ of $\Nc_N$ a Hilbert space
+It is possible to define on $\Mc_N$ a differential structure in such a way that the set becomes a smooth paracompact manifold locally diffeomorphic to $\Mc^N$---for details see Appendix \ref{N_N}.
+We will associate with each point $y=\{x_K\}$ of $\Mc_N$ a Hilbert space $H^\ot_{y}$ naturally isomorphic to $H_{x_1}\ot\ldots \ot H_{x_N}$ (for every ordering of the factors in the tensor product),

-and then construct a Hilbert space $\Hc_N$ using half-densities on $\Nc_N$ valued in the spaces $\{H^\ot_y\}$.
+and then construct a Hilbert space $\Hc_N$ using half-densities on $\Mc_N$ valued in the spaces $\{H^\ot_y\}$.

 Next, we will merge all the spaces $\{\Hc_N\}$ into the desired Hilbert space $\Hf$.
 To do this we will follow some feature of states in the kinematical Hilbert space $H_{LQG}$ of Loop Quantum Gravity (see e.g. \cite{rev}): if a spin-network state $\Psi\in H_{LQG}$ depends non-trivially on a classical d.o.f., a spin-network state $\Psi'\in H_{LQG}$ is independent of, then $\Psi$ and $\Psi'$ are orthogonal.
-Note now, that if $N<N'$ and $H_y^\otimes$ and $H_{y'}^\otimes$ are the Hilbert spaces \eqref{H^ot_y} associated with, respectively, $y\in\Nc_N$ and $y'\in \Nc_{N'}$, then wave functions in $H^\otimes_{y'}$ depend on certain d.o.f. $\kappa_x$, wave functions in $H^\otimes_{y}$ are independent of.
+Note now, that if $N<N'$ and $H_y^\otimes$ and $H_{y'}^\otimes$ are the Hilbert spaces \eqref{H^ot_y} associated with, respectively, $y\in\Mc_N$ and $y'\in \Mc_{N'}$, then wave functions in $H^\otimes_{y'}$ depend on certain d.o.f. $\kappa_x$, wave functions in $H^\otimes_{y}$ are independent of.
 Therefore we would like $H_y^\otimes$ and $H_{y'}^\otimes$ to be orthogonal as building blocks of $\Hf$.
-To achieve this goal, we will define $\Hf$ as the orthogonal sum Note also that the structure of this $\Hf$ will resemble to a certain degree the structure of the Fock space.
+To achieve this goal, we will define $\Hf$ as the orthogonal sum Note also that the structure of this $\Hf$ will resemble to a certain degree the structure of Fock spaces.

 Obviously, the Hilbert space $\Hf$ will contain all finite tensor products of the Hilbert spaces $\{H_x\}$.
 Therefore the space $\mathfrak{H}$ constructed in the case of signature $(3,0)$, seems to be better suited for quantization of the ADM formalism than $\Hc_1$ alone.